hai-vr/documentation/src/pages/experimental-vrchat-credits-calculator.md

 - Such a company requires 71,428 total years of yearly VRChat Plus subscriptions sold for VRChat to earn the same amount that year.
 - Such a company requires $26,041,667 paid by users to purchase 3,125,000,000 VRChat Credits that year for VRChat to earn the same amount that year.

+## Additional notes

+This document does not account for the possibility of low-performing sellers who cannot request a payout because [they are below the payout threshold](https://creators.vrchat.com/economy/payout#payout-requirements) and don't spend it elsewhere, and users who leave the platform without spending their remaining credits.

+In these cases, there may be credits that will in practice never be used, where VRChat could claim the amount that is normally reserved for payouts in the Creator Economy.